nkdAgility/azure-devops-migration-tools/docs/faq.md

-# VSTS Sync Migration Tools FAQ
+# Azure DevOps Migration Tools FAQ

 ## What is this tool for?